Top 10 Web App Security Risks & Tips to Prevent

 Tips to Prevent Web App Security Risks

-Organizations should follow web app security best practices in order to prevent data breaches and other risks associated with web applications.
+Organizations should follow web app security best practices to prevent data breaches and other risks associated with web applications.
 This includes:

 Use Strong Authentication & Authorization

 Organizations should use strong passwords for all user accounts and implement multi-factor authentication wherever possible.
-They should also ensure that their web applications are regularly updated with the latest security patches and establish some form of session expiration mechanism to limit how long a user can remain logged in.
+They should also ensure that their web applications are regularly updated with the latest security patches and establish a session expiration mechanism to limit how long a user can remain logged in.

 Moreover, Code Signing Certificate should be deployed to detect any malicious code.